israelabarca2005/Ethereum-SmartContracts/README.md

 ## Truffle Environment overview and settings

-Up to this point we have done all the installations needed on our computer to compile and deploy our smart contract.
-Now we are going initialize our truffle environment where our smart contract will be placed.
+Up to this point all the installations needed on our computer to compile and deploy our smart contract are done.
+Now, it's time to initialize truffle environment where the smart contract will be placed.

-Before getting started we are going to back up for a sec.
-Let’s set up our environment variables so we can execute our commands from any directory.
+Before getting started we are going to back up for a second to set up the environment variables so we can execute our commands from any directory.

-Go to your environment variable options:
+Go to the environment variable options:

 	Click Environment Variable button
 	Under user variables select “Path” a new options window will pop-up Click add and place the path where truffle and ganache were installed, in our case: C:\Users\User Name\AppData\Roaming\npm

-Once this is done, we can now set up our truffle environment.
+Once this is done, set up the truffle environment.
 Create a new directory where you want to set up your environment, in my case I created a directory as follows:

 >C:\Blockchain\Truffle_Env